Selective031/RazorBoard/README.md

 Input voltage is from ~12 to 25.2, do NOT go above this.
 For boundary, the hardware is ready for up to 4 sensors.
 2 will be default, one left and one right.

+A signal generator board is also available to be used together with Razorboard.

 THERE IS NO PROTECTION FOR REVERSED POLARITY - DOUBLE CHECK, TRIPPLE CHECK BEFORE POWERING ON!!!

 Various interfaces are available: